segmentio/stats/README.md

 The [github.com/segmentio/stats/httpstats](https://godoc.org/github.com/segmentio/stats/httpstats)
-package exposes a decorator of `http.Handler` that automatically adds metric colleciton to a HTTP handler, reporting things like request processing time, error counters, header and body sizes...
+package exposes a decorator of `http.Handler` that automatically adds metric collection to a HTTP handler, reporting things like request processing time, error counters, header and body sizes...

 Here's an example of how to use the decorator: